alan-if/alan-i18n/alan_es/README.md

 - https://github.com/alan-if/alan-goodies/tree/master/libs/pALANte_0.6.1e/

+## Spanish Foundation Library (2021-)

+In 2021, [Thomas Nilefalk] and [Tristano Ajmone] started the [Alan-i18n] project to revive all known translations of the old __ALAN Library v0.6__ into the __Foundation Library__, designed to take advantage of the new ALAN features that were added in the course of time, and introduce some design changes in the overall library.
+Hence, the __Librería pALANte__ was renamed to __Spanish Foundation Library__.

 # Library Status

 - [`CHANGELOG.md`][CHANGELOG.md]

+Lacking a native Spanish speaker who could take on maintenance of the Spanish library, [Tristano Ajmone] has began updating the new __Spanish Foundation Library__ to mirror the changes of the new __[English Foundation Library]__ as much as possible — the limit being the inability to handle text changes due to lack of confidence when it comes to writing in Spanish.

-Although we're planning to update the __Spanish Foundation Library__ to take advantage of the new ALAN&nbsp;3 features that were introduced since 2010, currently its code is the same as the original __[pALANte]__ library.
+Our goals for the new __Foundation Library__ is to take advantage of the new ALAN&nbsp;3 features that were introduced since 2010, and strive to have all library translations mirror each other in terms of new features and design choices.

-The original sources were reformatted by [Tristano Ajmone] to conform to code style conventions of this repository, all changes were merely aesthetic, not affecting the source code; some output text containing obsolete links and references was also amended.
+We'd really appreciate if a native Castilian speaker could join the project and help us out with the update work, by supervising changes to the output text of the library, creation of tests, proofreading, etc.

-The [`Foundation/COPYING`][COPYING] file of the [Artistic License 2.0] was added, since this is a derivative work of the [English Alan Library].
+The [`Foundation/COPYING`][COPYING] file with the [Artistic License 2.0] was added by us, since this is a derivative work of the __[Librería pALANte][pALANte]__, which was a derivative work __[ALAN Library v0.6.x]__.

 # Build Instructions